iksaku/LenguajesDeProgramacion/Homework2/README.md

 - This script must be written in Erlang
 - User gives out the size of each of the triangle's sides and we will tell the type of the triangle based on the sizes.

+## Surprise program
+- Program will be written in Scala.
+- Part A: Hours that a person has lived.
+Using as inputs the birthday and today dates.
+- Part B: Display Hours, minutes and seconds lived by a person, but:
+  + Specifying the birthday date and city.
+  + The actual date and city its living.

 ## On-going Notes